Shubhangam-Singh/flipkart-delivery-system/readme.md

-# 📦 Flipkart Hyperlocal Delivery Assignment System
+# 📦 Hyperlocal Delivery Assignment System

 A lightweight RESTful backend service that automates the assignment of Flipkart Quick orders to the most optimal delivery partner — in real-time, using a smart priority scoring system.